 The Barcelo Maya Grand Resort features 16 restaurants and 15 bars with each one strategically located throughout the property for your convenience.
 Needless to say, no matter where you are on the property you’re no more than a few steps away from a place to dine.

-The same can be said for the bar access, including swim up bars in each of their 7 pools.
+The same can be said for the bar access, including swim-up bars in each of their 7 pools.
 The staff is friendly and learned to recognize us almost immediately.
-They would see us coming and our drinks would be ready and waiting on the bar when we got there.
+They would see us coming and our drinks would be ready and waiting at the bar when we got there.
 It’s a personalized service we don’t find everywhere in our travels.

 Kantun Chi Eco Park